Tal21/candycrush/README.md

 Prototype Link: https://docs.google.com/document/d/1KbqM_IRo_dKHLlMZM43YCHkU-bXsBfbjUsPQSwVE0Y0/edit
 UML Diagram Link: https://lucid.app/lucidchart/80d77052-2d69-455b-a989-8638adfc5411/edit?invitationId=inv_4ba46a2a-fe38-42ca-a3c5-4b90e1cbaa4b&page=0_0#

+HOW TO RUN:

+Make sure to have all the pictures put inside the game folder.
+Afterwards, running the game should take you to the candy crush screen.
+Unfortunately, the game itself isn't very playable.
+It was messed up by the animation and our methods stopped working as planned.
+But the setting, the animation, and the images work.
+The swapping does too sometimes (click two candies that are next to each other).

 May 24: (BOTH NICKO AND TALIA) Fully understood how to git merge.
 Also made all the files needed for the project and started to write code in the setup (background)